flowerchecker/plant-id-examples/README.md

   "confirmed": false
 }
 ```
-Those "similar images" are representative images of the identified species carefuly selected by the model so it resembles the the input image.
+Those "similar images" are representative images of the identified species carefully selected by the model so it resembles the input image.

 # API reference
- * [api.plant.id/identify](https://plantid.docs.apiary.io/#reference/0/identification/identify-plant) – sends plant photos to our backend, queue the request and returns it’s identificator
+ * [api.plant.id/identify](https://plantid.docs.apiary.io/#reference/0/identification/identify-plant) – sends plant photos to our backend, queue the request and returns its identification
- * [api.plant.id/check-identifications](https://plantid.docs.apiary.io/#reference/0/check/check-identifications) – checks if identification has been already proceed and eventually returns the result of the identification
+ * [api.plant.id/check-identifications](https://plantid.docs.apiary.io/#reference/0/check/check-identifications) – checks if identification has been already proceeded and eventually returns the result of the identification

-Result of the identification is a list of records showing possible plant species (taxons).
-Each records contains: scientific name of the plant, probability (certainty level), representative images of the suggested taxon, common name and/or url.
+The result of the identification is a list of records showing possible plant species (taxons).
+Each record contains: the scientific name of the plant, probability (certainty level), representative images of the suggested taxon, common name and/or URL.

 See https://plantid.docs.apiary.io for full reference.